-Hanukkah cookies are traditional this time of year.
-And once you get the hang of cookie decorating, you may decide you need them all times of year.
+Hanukkah cookies are traditional this time of year although once you get your cookie cutters out and get back into the hang of cookie decorating, you may decide you need these cookies all throughout the year.

 This Hanukkah cookies recipe isn’t so much a recipe as it is a decorating how-to.
-You’re probably already an old pro at making cookies, but the decorating thing may be a little new to you.
-A little confidence is all it takes.
-And a steady hand helps.
-If you’ve never undertaken cookie decorating before, you’ll find everything you need—minus that steady hand—below as well as in our recipe for Basic Royal Icing.
+Because you’re probably already an old pro at making cookies, and we know you probably already have your favorite roll-out cookie recipe, but the decorating thing may be a little new to you.
+A little confidence and a steady hand are all it takes—well, and our nifty decorating how-tos below.
+If you’ve never undertaken cookie decorating beyond some colored sugar before, you’ll find everything you need—minus that steady hand—below as well as in our recipe for Basic Royal Icing.
 Originally published December 7, 2011.–Renee Schettler Rossi

 Special Equipment: Cookie cutters; toothpicks or slender wooden skewers for when your outlining gets a little sloppy and needs to be erased